9 Sex Therapists Reveal What They Get Asked the Most

 I need more sex than my partner—why can’t I just get it elsewhere?

-“Believe it or not, I’ve actually heard this question numerous times, said in a variety of different ways: ‘What’s wrong with having my relationship needs and sexual needs satisfied by two different people?’
-‘Why can’t I just have my marriage and my side chick?’” says Colleen Long, PsyD, a licensed clinical psychologist and couples therapist with practices in Boston and Los Angeles While some couples are comfortable with “open” relationships, most aren’t.
-Rather than looking elsewhere for excitement, partners need to carve out special moments for pleasure and flirting, says Fleming.
+Colleen Long, PsyD, a licensed clinical psychologist and couples therapist with practices in Boston and Los Angeles, says many people feel the inclination to seek sexual satisfaction outside of the relationship.
+While some couples are comfortable with open relationships, others aren’t.
+If opening the relationship isn’t for you, you should carve out special moments for pleasure and flirting, says Fleming.
 “I have my clients plan ‘sexy time.’
 Of course, you can’t ‘command’ yourself to feel sexy or aroused at a certain time, but if you have that time set aside it gives desire some space to emerge.”
-Check out 7 ways to make sex great again.

 Why do I lose my erection?